brian2001dineen-afk/hackathon-1/README.md

 Car Crosser:

-1. Adding a difficultly setting to the main menu which would increase the oncoming cars speeds or make the cars themselves bigger.
+1. Adding a difficulty setting to the main menu which would increase the oncoming cars speeds or make the cars themselves bigger.
 2. Adding a score leaderboard based on how long you drove before crashing.
 3. Have the car turn when the user drives left or right.
 (Would be challenging due to changes in collision)